 “There is a lot of follow up required for every case, with two weeks of monitoring and surveillance on top of follow up with anyone who had close contact with the individual.”

-What exactly does it mean when a town like Manchester or Essex declares a State of Emergency?
-According to the declaration, it enables the town to take additional steps to prepare for, respond to, and mitigate the spread of COVID-19 to protect the health and welfare of the people of Manchester and broadly allows town officials to expedite the use of resources to protect residents, such as accessing monies for emergency expenditures or limit operating hours and access to public buildings.
+For Manchester or Essex, the declaration of a State of Emergency enables the towns to take additional steps to prepare for, respond to, and mitigate the spread of COVID-19 to protect the health and welfare of the people of Manchester and broadly allows town officials to expedite the use of resources to protect residents, such as accessing monies for emergency expenditures or limit operating hours and access to public buildings.

-"It's about public safety," said Selectman Arthur Steinert in Sunday’s emergency BOS meeting via web conference, the new way town business is being conducted.
+The move is "about public safety," said Selectman Arthur Steinert in the town's first virtual meeting.
 He pointed out that Manchester's largest demographic is over age 50 and devoting public safety resources on managing compliance on a half-measure could very well compromise police and first-responder resources the town may need later.
 “I would lean on the side of heavy precaution at this point," he said.

-The MBTS and Essex SOEs will remain in effect until further notice is given.
+The MBTS and Essex SOEs will continue until further notice is given.

-Schools in the Manchester-Essex district closed on March 13 and will remain closed until at least April 7.
+Schools in the Manchester-Essex district closed on March 13 and will remain closed until through May.
 Essential businesses that are allowed to be operational include grocery and pet food stores, banks (although nearly all banks have relegated retail banking to drive-through service and all are directing customers to use online banking or ATM machines).
 Food establishments may only provide take-out and delivery options.
 Town Hall and all other town buildings continue to be closed to the public, but available by phone and email.

 The Cricket is determined to responsibly report relevant changes as they happen, here in the printed newspaper and online.
 If you would like to receive news updates, sign up HERE.